nhanitk14dev/filament-menu-builder/README.md

 ## Menuable Trait

 You can create relationships between menu items and your models.
 To enable this feature, you need to add the `Menuable` trait to your model and implement the `getMenuLinkAttribute` method.
+If you want to use the model name as the menu item name, you can use the `getMenuNameAttribute` method.

 ```php
 use Biostate\FilamentMenuBuilder\Traits\Menuable;